mdominguezd/s11_cats_report.github.io/sections/methodology.md

 ## Multi-format data visualization

 To assess the performance of dynamic tiling services for visualizing Cloud Optimized GeoTIFFs (COGs) and Zarr data formats, the following approach was undertaken.
 Firstly, a COG containing forest baseline information for the Riau region of Indonesia was used to create a series of Zarr files, each representing different overviews corresponding to various zoom levels.
 This pre-processing step, completed by the company prior to the study, ensured that the same data was used across both data formats, allowing for direct comparison.
 Then, the [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) service was then customized to work with the specific folder structure of the ZARR overviews previously created.
-Moreover, containerized versions of both [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) (for Zarr files) and [TiTiler-PgSTAC](https://github.com/stac-utils/titiler-pgstac) (for COG files) were deployed locally.
+Moreover, containerized versions of both [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) (for Zarr files) and [TiTiler-PgSTAC](https://github.com/stac-utils/titiler-pgstac) (for COG files) were deployed.
 The performance was measured by recording the response times for random tile requests at zoom levels ranging from 9 to 18.
-Finally, to mitigate the influence of cached data on response times, each iteration used a different colormap, with a total of six colormaps employed.
+Finally, to mitigate the influence of cached data on response times, each iteration used a different colormap, with a total of twelve colormaps employed.
 This methodology enabled a systematic evaluation of the performance differences between the two data formats in a geo-spatial data visualization context.

 ### Speed up